AlexandrePoisson/AnimToTextureHelpers/README.md

 Do the same for hairs

 ### Edit the material instances
-In details tab
+In details tab, make sure the 2 boxes for  Param are activated
 ![Alt text](image.png)

+Then go to Layer Parameters tab.

-Select the ML_boneanimation material available in Plugings:
+Select the "ML_BoneAnimation" material available in Plugins section of Unreal Engine:
 ![Alt text](image-6.png)

 Select the texture parameters values :

 ![Alt text](image-1.png)

-Copy the texture (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create placeholders for them)
+Just select the textures which have been created at previously, don't fill other parameters (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create placeholders for them)

 ### Edit BP_AnimToTexture so that it has the correct material instances